git-moss/DrivenByMossWiki/Arturia-Beatstep.md

 Known Issues:
 - The LEDs update unreliably on macOS and Linux

+## Installation

+Load the respective template from the folder _resources/beatstep_ into the device by using Arturias Midi Control Center.
+Only Beatstep Pro: In the Device Settings Tab set the User Midi Channel to 3.

 ## Features

 The buttons on the left are not usable for scripting since they do not send MIDI data.
 Luckily, I could facilitate the Shift button for an extended functionality.